 Lawns can add a beautiful touch of Mother Nature's magic to your home.
 You can have rows of flower beds or an apple tree with a tire swing for your kids to enjoy.
 However you decide to beautify your yard, maintaining the grass with your mower requires time and dedication.
-Here are some helpful summer lawn-mowing tips to make this chore easy and more gratifying.
+Here are some helpful tips to make mowing easy and more gratifying.

 1. Avoid Scalping Your Lawn